Selling Birds Online

 Pricing for Breeders vs. Pet Buyers

 Some breeders offer two pricing tiers: a pet price and a breeder price.
 The breeder price is typically higher and includes full genetic documentation, pedigree, and breeding rights.
 The pet price may come with a no-breeding agreement.
 This is common for higher-value species where genetics are a significant part of the bird's value.
-Clearly state which pricing applies in your listings.
+Clearly state which pricing applies in your listings to avoid confusion and set expectations upfront.

-Shipping live birds is a serious responsibility.
+Shipping live birds is a serious responsibility and one of the biggest concerns for both sellers and buyers in the online bird market.
 Done correctly, birds arrive safely and in good health.
 Done incorrectly, it can be fatal.
-Here is what you need to know about shipping birds within the United States.
+Offering reliable shipping expands your buyer pool from local only to nationwide, which is especially important for breeders of specialty species and rare mutations.
+Here is what you need to know about shipping live birds within the United States.

 Airline Shipping

-The most common method for shipping birds is via airline cargo.
+The most common method for shipping live birds is via airline cargo.
 Airlines like Delta, United, and American offer live animal shipping services.
 You will need an airline-approved shipping container (crate), a health certificate from a licensed veterinarian issued within 10 days of travel, and advance booking with the airline's cargo department.
 Ship only on direct (non-stop) flights and avoid extreme weather days.
 Most airlines will not accept live animals when ground temperatures are below 20 degrees F or above 85 degrees F at either airport.
+Book your flight at least a week in advance and confirm the cargo department's hours at both the origin and destination airports.

 Use IATA-compliant shipping containers designed for live birds.
 These are typically ventilated cardboard or plastic boxes with secure closures, perches, and space for food and water cups.
 The container must be clearly labeled "LIVE ANIMALS" with directional arrows showing the upright orientation.
-For small birds, specialized bird shipping boxes are available from aviculture suppliers.
+For small birds like budgies and finches, specialized bird shipping boxes are available from aviculture suppliers.
 For larger parrots, modified airline pet carriers with proper ventilation work well.
+Line the bottom with absorbent material and secure all cups to prevent spilling during transit.

 Preparing Birds for Shipment

 Ship only healthy, well-feathered birds that are eating independently.
 Do not ship unweaned chicks, sick birds, or birds that are molting heavily.
 Provide fresh food (seeds or pellets) and a piece of apple or orange for hydration inside the container.
-Ship early in the week (Monday-Wednesday) so the bird does not get stuck at a cargo facility over the weekend.
-Notify the buyer of the tracking information and expected arrival time.
+Ship early in the week (Monday through Wednesday) so the bird does not get stuck at a cargo facility over the weekend.
+Notify the buyer of the tracking information and expected arrival time so they can pick up the bird promptly upon arrival.

-Airline shipping costs typically range from $80-$200+ depending on the airline, distance, and container size.
+Airline shipping costs typically range from $80-$250 depending on the airline, distance, and container size.
+Add the cost of a veterinary health certificate ($50-$100) and the shipping container ($15-$40).
+Total shipping costs usually run $150-$350.
 This cost is usually passed on to the buyer.
-Be transparent about shipping costs in your listings.
-Some breeders include shipping in the bird's price while others list it separately.
-Always get a quote from the airline before finalizing the sale so there are no surprises.
+Be transparent about shipping costs in your listings — some breeders include shipping in the bird's price while others list it separately.
+Always get a quote from the airline before finalizing the sale so there are no surprises for either party.

 Alternative: USPS and Courier Services

 In the bird community, reputation is everything.
 Buyers are entrusting you with providing a healthy, well-socialized bird, and they will research your reputation before purchasing.
-Building trust takes time but pays enormous dividends in repeat customers and referrals.
+Building trust takes time but pays enormous dividends in repeat customers, referrals, and the ability to command premium prices.
+A strong reputation is the single most valuable asset you can develop as a breeder selling birds online.

 Be Transparent About Your Birds

 Always disclose known health issues, behavioral quirks, exact age, and accurate genetic information.
 If a bird is parent-raised versus hand-fed, say so.
 If you are unsure of a bird's sex, say "unsexed" rather than guessing.
-Honesty builds trust and prevents disputes after the sale.
+If a bird has a feather-picking history or a healed injury, disclose it.
+Honesty builds trust, prevents disputes after the sale, and earns you respect in the breeding community.
+Buyers who feel deceived will share their experience publicly, which can damage your reputation far more than any single lost sale.

 Offer a Health Guarantee